NoahGdev/Nextjs-Portfolio-Website/README.md

 ## 🌐 Deployment

-Follow the instructions for deploying your project to a hosting provider, such as [Vercel](https://vercel.com/docs), [Netlify](https://www.netlify.com/docs), or [Heroku](https://devcenter.heroku.com/categories/deployment).
+Follow the instructions for deploying your project to a hosting provider, such as [Vercel](https://vercel.com/docs), [Netlify](https://www.netlify.com/docs) etc..